Skip to main content

 Horsetooth Reservoir

-Fort Collins Utilities assesses Water Supply Requirements and assigns water allotments to all commercial customers who are developing or redeveloping a property associated with a water tap.
+Fort Collins Utilities assesses Water Supply Requirements and assigns water allotments to all non-residential (commercial and irrigation-only) customers who are developing or redeveloping a property with a water tap.
+The one-time fee is based on the property's anticipated water use, and helps offset the impacts to the City’s water supply system.
 This process ensures that our community shares in the responsibility to guarantee a reliable source of water for years to come.

-Water Supply Requirements (WSRs) are met by developers to account for the additional demand created from new developments.
-These water supplies ensure a reliable source of water in all years and are translated into an equivalent annual water allotment for commercial and irrigation taps.
-When the allotment is exceeded, an Excess Water Use surcharge is applied to all water used over the allotment for the remainder of the year.
+WSRs are met by developers to account for the additional demand created from new developments.
+These water supplies ensure a reliable source of water and are translated into an equivalent annual water allotment for non-residential (commercial and irrigation) taps.
+When the allotment is exceeded, an excess water use surcharge is applied to water used over the allotment for the remainder of the year.

-Water Supply Requirements (WSRs) will be evaluated for commercial and irrigation-only taps on properties that apply for a change of use permit, a Minor Amendment, or any development review process per Ordinance 119,2021
+WSRs will be evaluated for non-residential taps on properties that apply for a change of use permit, a Minor Amendment, or any development review process per Ordinance 119,2021

 • WSR Calculation: